peaclab/PACT/OpenRoad/README.md

 python qsub_Pico.py
 ```
 Users can change the floorplan utilization level inside of the python script.
 The steady-state simulation grid results as well as the last step transient simulation results are saved in /results folder.
 The transient grid level simulation results are saved in ~/src/RC_transient.cir.csv.
-The transient grid level simulation results are saved in ~/src/RC_transient_block_temp.csv.
+The transient grid level simulation results are saved in ~/OpenRoad/results/{Chip_folder}/{Chip_Name}{utlization}_{grid num}.gird.block.transient.csv.